 How Blueboard can help:

-Weekly team meetings are routines in which leads collect individual status reports.
-If the meeting scope is extended with a simple question - “Is there anything else anyone wants to talk about?”, leads can open the meeting up as a forum for employees to raise concerns, share suggestions, and comment on topics beyond their to-do task list.
+Weekly team meetings are generally dedicated to status reports and team alignment.
+But by extending the scope of these meetings with a simple question, like “Is there anything else anyone wants to talk about?”, you can create space for employees to raise concerns, share suggestions, and comment on topics beyond their to-do task list.

 How Blueboard can help: